The location of high-degree vertices in weighted recursive graphs with bounded random weights: Definitions and main results

+Condition~\ref{item:c3} follows from~\cite{EslLodOrt21}.
+There, this condition is necessary to be able to precisely determine the asymptotic behaviour of $\P{\Zm_n(v)\geq d}$, where $d=d(n)\in\N$ is an integer-valued sequence and $v$ is a vertex selected uniformly at random from $[n]$.
+It is only needed here in a part of Theorem~\ref{thrm:conddegloc}.

+$(ii)$ The~\ref{ass:gamma} case derives its name from the fact that $X:=(1-W)^{-1}$ is distributed as a gamma random variable, conditionally on $X\geq 1$.
+The condition on the parameters ensures that the probability density function is non-negative on $[0,1)$.

+$(iii)$ We observe that both the~\ref{ass:weightatom} and~\ref{ass:beta} cases satisfy Conditions~\ref{item:c1} and~\ref{item:c2}, whereas the~\ref{ass:gamma} case does not satisfy Condition~\ref{item:c2}.
+Indeed, the behaviour observed in the latter case is different from vertex-weight distributions that do satisfy Condition~\ref{item:c2}.
+More broadly speaking, from the perspective of extreme value theory, any distribution that falls within the Weibull maximum domain of attraction satisfies condition~\ref{item:c2} (e.g.\ the beta distribution), as well as a large range of distributions with bounded support that fall in the Gumbel maximum domain of attraction (e.g.\ $W=1-1/X$, with $X$ a log-normal random variable, conditionally on $X\geq 1$).
+An example of a vertex-weight whose distribution does not satisfy Condition~\ref{item:c2} is $W=1-1/X$, where $X$ is a standard normal, conditionally on $X\geq 1$, which is similar to the~\ref{ass:gamma} case with $\tau=2$.
+For a more precise classification of these domains, we refer to~\cite{Res13} for more details. \end{remark}

-The following result is instrumental in proving Theorem~\ref{thrm:deglocwrt}.
-As it provides the rescaling of the label of high-degree vertices (where high-degree denotes a degree that diverges to infinity with $n$) for any diverging degree and hence identifies behaviour outside of the range of Theorem~\ref{thrm:deglocwrt}, it is of independent interest.
+The following result identifies the rescaling of the label of high-degree vertices (where high-degree denotes a degree that diverges to infinity with $n$).
+In particular, it outlines behaviour outside of the range of Theorem~\ref{thrm:bddloc}, both for degrees that are smaller as well as degrees that are \emph{larger} than the maximum degree.